It was a loss that changed forever the character of this Island Group.

 From: The Journal of the Anthropological Institute of Great Britain and Ireland (1892).

-A knowledge of the activities of the Peruvian recruiters on Nukunonu is dependent on the fact that the Reverend P.G.
-Bird of Savai’i was visiting Nukunonu when five men, five women and some children arrived from Nukunonu in two or three canoes lashed together to form a raft including Ulua, the chief.
+Knowledge of the activities of the Peruvian recruiters on Nukunonu is dependent on the fact that the Reverend P.G.
+Bird of Savai’i was visiting Nukunonu when five men, five women, and some children arrived from Nukunonu in two or three canoes lashed together to form a raft including Ulua, the chief.

 They reported that five Peruvian vessels had called at the island.
 The first arrival took sixty people, the second six and the third ten.
 Although the evidence is not conclusive, it seemed most probable that the first ship was the Guillermo, the second the Rosa Patricia and the third the Rosa y Carmen.
 The total taken from Nukunonu to Peru would appear to have been 76 with 80 people left on the island.

 Atafu was a wholly Protestant island, the people having been converted by Maka and another Samoan teacher left by the London Missionary Society, Samuel Ella of Samoa in 1861.
-By far the most detailed account of the Peruvian visits are to be found in letters written by Maka himself to the Reverends H. Gee, P.G.
-Bird and H. Nisbet.
+By far the most detailed account of the Peruvian visits is to be found in letters written by Maka himself to the Reverends H. Gee, P.G.
+Bird, and H. Nisbet.